flatiron/viewful/README.md

   - Remove exports.jade = function () {..} from jade engine plugin?.. seems redundant and might be legacy code from consolidate.js
   - Add try/catch statement to surround jade.compile() in jade engine plugin?.. similar to what is done in swig engine plugin
   - Refactor to use named function expressions for attach(), init() and render() per: https://github.com/flatiron/viewful/commit/c1eaeb5c7bd47e6bcf6f2b3faf4e1f42a33bac90 However, shouldn't this be avoided since template engine plugins need to be isomorphic?
-  - Dust engine plugin only renders asynchronously and needs a callback param... how should we handle any attempts to use sync render() from view layer?
+  - Dust and Jazz engine plugins only render asynchronously and need a callback param... how should we handle any attempts to use sync render() from view layer?
   - Add options as optional parameter of View.render()?
 Currently, template engine plugins can only be configured with options at app.attach().
  - Improve core API sugar syntax
  - Create flatiron plugin based on https://github.com/flatiron/flatiron/blob/958928e8c936c7ac72c3fb88ee530b77a780e9ea/lib/flatiron/plugins/view.js